xvik/gradle-pom-plugin/README.md

 Gradle provides native support for [importing BOMs](https://docs.gradle.org/current/userguide/dependency_management_terminology.html#sub::terminology_platform), but I'm still recommend to use spring's [dependency-management](https://github.com/spring-gradle-plugins/dependency-management-plugin) plugin instead of it because of more correct behaviour
-(it use maven-resolver inside and so resolve dependencies *exactly* the same as maven).
+(it uses maven-resolver inside and so resolve dependencies *exactly* the same as maven).

 Do not disable [plugin's pom modifications](https://github.com/spring-gradle-plugins/dependency-management-plugin#pom-generation), because without it dependencies in pom file will be without version.
 Plugin will generate dependencyManagement pom section, which will make pom dependencies without version valid.

+Extra: [this article](https://www.nexocode.com/blog/posts/spring-dependencies-in-gradle/) describes replacing spring plugin with the core gradle features.
+Even if I'm not agree with this, examples are very good and may be helpful.
+Keep in mind that with spring plugin you may generate your own BOM quite easily (for example, [here](https://github.com/xvik/dropwizard-guicey) I can use project's generated pom as BOM), whereas in gradle you'll have to use additional [java-platform](https://docs.gradle.org/current/userguide/java_platform_plugin.html) plugin and create separate module only for BOM declaration (you can see example of spring plugin usage in multi-module project [here](https://github.com/xvik/dropwizard-guicey-ext), and yes it also extracts BOM to submodule, but it's not a declaration separation - it's just a publication of root project dependencies configuration).

 #### Pom configuration